andyeske/Airline-Data-Analysis-Tools/README.md

 % ------------------------- USER DEFINED INPUTS ------------------------- %
 % ----------------------------------------------------------------------- %

-% To generate (20) and (21), using the "Aircraft Codes" and "Airline Codes"
+% To generate (20) and (21), the USER must specify two parameters, which
+% include:

+% Please input the Desired Airline:
+% --> The aircraft-specific results (20) will correspond only to values of
+% this airline.
+You can use the table "Airline Codes" available in
+% https://github.com/andyeske/Airline-Data-Project to find the set of 23
+% US airlines available for selection.
+Desired_Airline = 'American';

-% tables in (https://github.com/andyeske/Airline-Data-Project), the USER
+% Please input the Desired Aircraft:
-% must select the desired aircraft and airline:
+% --> The airline-specific results (21) will correspond only to values of
+% this aircraft type.
+You can use the table "Aircraft Codes" available in
+% https://github.com/andyeske/Airline-Data-Project to find the set of 36
+% aircraft types available for selection.
 Desired_Aircraft = 'A320';
-Desired_Airline = 'American';

-% To save the tables under the USER's directory, the USER must select the
-% desired table indeces:
+% Finally, please select the desired table indeces to save:
 Save_Tables = [1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21];

 % Notes: